Bachelor of Science Exercise Science (BS)

 jkdavis@odu.edu

-This program is designed to prepare students for careers in preventive and rehabilitative exercise and wellness programs in settings such as hospitals, wellness and rehabilitation centers, sports medicine clinics, government agencies, health and fitness centers, and corporate industry.
-Academic preparation focuses on the scientific aspects of exercise related to asymptomatic and symptomatic populations.
-The program also serves to prepare students for graduate studies in exercise science, physical therapy, and other allied health fields.
+This program is designed to prepare students for careers in developing exercise and wellness programs in settings such as hospitals, wellness and rehabilitation centers, sports medicine clinics, sports performance centers, collegiate sport facilities, government agencies, health and fitness centers, and corporate industry.
+Academic preparation focuses on the scientific aspects of exercise related to asymptomatic, and symptomatic populations.
+The program also contains pre-requisite coursework and serves to prepare students for graduate studies in exercise science, physical therapy, athletic training, occupational therapy and other allied health fields including ODU's Exercise Science master's degree.

 Major Declaration